gsgundam/gacman/README.md

-# gacman
+# Gacman

-a simple and responsive theme based on Jacman for Hexo.
+Gacman is a simple and responsive theme based on [Jacman](https://github.com/wuchong/jacman) for [Hexo](http://hexo.io) with some special features.